Last Updated on

 Canine Motion Sickness

 Most dogs love a good car trip, sticking their head out the window and enjoying themselves immensely.
-Others don’t really like the sensation and have trouble finding their footing, and can even get nauseated and vomit in the car, which is no fun for anyone.
+Others don’t like the sensation, have trouble finding their footing, and can even get nauseated and vomit in the car.

 Luckily there are plenty of motion sickness remedies for dogs that your vet can recommend or that you can pick up from pet stores.